 All official European Union website addresses are in the europa.eu domain.See all EU institutions and bodies

 The EU’s Eighth Environment Action Programme aims to significantly decrease the EU’s material footprint, that is, the amount of raw material extracted to manufacture the goods and services consumed.
 The per capita material footprint remained stable over the 2010-2022 period.
 In 2022 the raw material extraction was 14.8 tonnes per capita which is considered not sustainable and higher than the global average.
-It appears unlikely that the EU will significantly reduce the per capita material footprint in the coming decade as there has not been much progress so far, while projections show an increase in the future demand for materials in the EU.
+It appears unlikely that the EU will significantly reduce the per capita material footprint in the coming decade as there has been no progress so far, while projections show an increase in the future demand for materials in the EU.
 Major effort is needed to reduce material extraction and consumption, and switch to goods and services that require less material.

 The EU’s material footprint refers to the amount of material extracted from nature, both inside and outside the EU, to manufacture or provide the goods and services consumed by EU citizens.
 The Eighth Environment Action Programme calls for a significant decrease in the EU’s material footprint to safeguard precious natural resources and because the extraction and processing of these resources has significant environmental impacts, such as climate change and biodiversity loss.

-The material footprint provides a comprehensive measure of all materials extracted to satisfy consumption demand in the EU, including materials extracted outside the EU and imported.
+The material footprint provides a comprehensive measure of all materials extracted to satisfy consumption demand in the EU, including materials extracted outside the EU and then imported.
 The demand for metals and fossil fuels is met mainly by imports, while the demand for biomass and non-metallic minerals is met mainly by domestic extraction (see the EU’s Raw Material Information System for more information).
 The proportion of the material footprint accounted for by imports increased from 48% in 2010 to 51% in 2020.
-This indicates a growing reliance of the EU on other countries to satisfy its need for materials.
+This indicates a growing reliance by the EU on other countries to satisfy its need for materials.

 The material footprint could be reduced by decreasing consumption or choosing goods or services whose production or provision needs less material.
 Various circular economy policies (as part of the EU circular economy action plan) aim to reduce the need for primary material extraction, by keeping materials in the economy for as long as possible while keeping their value as high as possible, and boosting high-quality recycling.

-Material footprints vary substantially across EU countries, from 6.6 tonnes/capital in Malta to 46.0 tonnes/capita in Finland.
+Material footprints vary substantially across EU countries, from 6.6 tonnes/capita in Malta to 46.0 tonnes/capita in Finland.
 Since 2010, 13 of the 27 Member States have reduced their material footprints, with Malta, the Netherlands, Slovakia and Spain reducing their footprints by more than 30%.
 On the other hand, Romania, Denmark, Bulgaria, Latvia, Lithuania and Hungary’s material footprints have increased by more than 50%.

 Differences in the material footprints among countries are difficult to explain, as they are based on citizens’ consumption patterns and also on the structure and efficiency of the economy.
 However, elements such as high levels of circularity (see EEA indicator on the circular material use rate) in the national economy are particularly important.
-High levels of circularity partly explain the low footprint value in the Netherlands, for instance, which has the second lowest material footprint in the EU and also the highest circular material use rate.
+High levels of circularity partly explain the low footprint value in, for instance, the Netherlands, which has the second lowest material footprint in the EU and also the highest circular material use rate.